open-power/op-benchmark-recipes/standard-benchmarks/Java/SPEC-jbb2015/readme.md

 Please chose to overwrite all files.

 >Note: If needed, the kit can be run with OpenJDK.
-For ease of use, IBM JDK 8.0 has been included in the tar file.
-Newer version of the IBM JDK can be obtained at https://developer.ibm.com/javasdk/downloads/sdk8/
+For ease of use, IBM JDK 8.0.3.22 has been included in the tar file.
+Newer versions of the IBM JDK can be obtained at https://developer.ibm.com/javasdk/downloads/sdk8/

 ## Running the benchmark (as root user)